Perspective | Forget the Washington Football Team’s record. Worry about its great regression.

 The problem isn’t that 7-9 produced an unexpected division title, nor is it that 2-4 has Washington sitting three games behind first-place Dallas in the NFC East.
 The problem is this team looks as if it’s regressing rather than improving.
 Watch the games, and it feels that way viscerally.
 But look at the numbers, too, because they tell a raw, cold story.

 A year ago, Washington ranked fourth in the league in giving up 20.6 points per game.
-Here are the point totals allowed by the defense each week this fall: 20, 29, 43, 30, 33, 31, good for an average of 31 per game, worst in the NFL, a touchdown and a field goal more than it gave up last season.
+Here are the point totals allowed by the defense each week this fall: 20, 29, 43, 30, 33, 31, good for an average of 31, worst in the NFL, a touchdown and a field goal more than it gave up last season.
 A unit that allowed 304.6 yards per game and 4.9 yards per play in 2020 — which both ranked second in the league — is now coughing up 423 yards a game and 6.0 yards a play.
 That’s regression.

 There’s context, sure, because the offenses this Washington team has faced don’t match what last year’s group did.
 But there’s also culpability, and plenty to go around.